vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 **1) Is it possible for a single entity to rug its users?**

 Yes.
 USV is governed by a 2-of-3 multi-sig controlled by the Phuture team.
 It can upgrade the contract and therefore has complete control over user deposits.
-It is also indirectly exposed to the Notional multi-sig, and to Circle as the centralized issuer of USDC.
+It is also indirectly exposed to the Notional multi-sig and to Circle as the centralized issuer of USDC.

 **2) If the team vanishes, can the project continue?**